srobo/astoria/docs/design/metadata.rst

 Examples of metadata include: robot starting zone, development mode indicator

 Metadata is managed by the :ref:`astmetad` state manager.
-Metadata must conform to the schema, which is defined in :class:`astoria.common.messages.astmetad.Metadata`.
+Metadata must conform to the schema, which is defined in :class:`astoria.common.metadata.Metadata`.

 Metadata Resolution
 -------------------